Frohrer/llm-ui/README.md

 # Required
 DATABASE_URL=postgresql://postgres:postgres@localhost:5432/chat_app

-# Optional - Include only the API keys for the providers you want to use
+# LLM Provider API Keys - Include only the ones you want to use
 OPENAI_API_KEY=your_openai_api_key
 ANTHROPIC_API_KEY=your_anthropic_api_key
 DEEPSEEK_API_KEY=your_deepseek_api_key
+GEMINI_API_KEY=your_gemini_api_key

+# Optional - Microsoft Cognitive Services for Speech Features
+SPEECH_KEY=your_azure_speech_key
+SPEECH_REGION=your_azure_speech_region
 ```

+Notes:
-Note: The application will only display and enable providers for which valid API keys are provided.
+- The application will only display and enable LLM providers for which valid API keys are provided.
 Missing API keys will cause the corresponding provider to be hidden from the UI automatically.
+- Speech-to-text and text-to-speech features require valid Microsoft Cognitive Services credentials, but these features are optional and the application will work without them.

 ## Local Development